jevgenik/manuals/source/files/software/linux/process_management.rst

   - ``lsof -i`` - list all network connections.

 * ``ps`` - (process status) report a snapshot of the current processes.
 It does not show the processes that have finished execution.

+  - ``ps -f`` - show full format listing (more details about the processes)
   - ``ps aux`` - show all running processes (a - show processes of all users, u - show processes of current user, x - show processes not attached to a terminal)